BFourquin/Thousand-Suns-Saga/README.md

 In HTML templates, text to translate need to be in a trans tag as such > {% trans 'Bonjour!' %}

 The following command will search the project for text to translate > makemessages -l en --ignore=venv --ignore=README.md

+A few texts are generated on the API/backend side of the program and won't be discovered by the i18n script You can add them inside the following file : static/templates/public/translations.txt

 You can access the Rosetta interface to do the translation at > (you_site.com)/rosetta  \
 or via the default Django admin page